attacker-codeninja/cloud-security-interview/README.md

 - How do you ensure that security groups and network ACLs in AWS are correctly configured to prevent unintended exposure of resources?
 - What is AWS Identity and Access Management (IAM) Access Analyzer, and how can it help identify and fix misconfigurations in access policies?
 - Should you expose Database access publicly or to a web application directly?
+- How do you secure sensitive data stored in S3 or databases when accessed by applications?
+- What are the most common cloud misconfigurations you look for during a security review?

 ### Advance Scenario Based Questions
 - Can you describe the process of designing a Cloud Security Standard for scanning and ensuring its consistent application across AWS environments?